 If you’re not sure whether you’ll prefer the large muslins or smaller size, my advice would be to buy a few of each and try them out, see what works before buying more.

 There is no definitive answer!
-Again it comes down to how you run your life as a new mum.
+It really comes down to how you run your life as a new mum.
 Some prefer to do laundry loads daily (and just buy a few), others prefer to do extra-large loads a few times a week (and buy a bigger supply)

 Mothercare suggests you buy 20, Mumsnet says 12, The White Company says 6, some mums say 7 (one for each day of the week)….